 Under Section 174, R&E costs must be for activities intended to discover information that would eliminate uncertainty concerning the development or improvement of a product, process, software, technique, formula, or invention (collectively referred to as a “product”) that is held for sale, lease, or license, or used in the taxpayer’s trade or business.
 Uncertainty relates to the capability, methodology, or design of a new or improved product.

 The regulations provide further guidance as to the nature of expenses that qualify under Section 174.
-R&E expenditures are defined as expenditures used in connection with the taxpayer’s trade or business which represent R&D costs in the experimental or laboratory sense.
+R&E expenditures are defined as expenditures used in connection with the taxpayer’s trade or business which represent research and development (R&D) costs in the experimental or laboratory sense.
 The regulations define these expenditures as all such costs incident to the development or improvement of a product, process, formula, invention, computer software, or technique.

 While Section 174 and the regulations do not have an exhaustive list of costs that are incurred incident to the research, Treas.
 Reg.
 Sec.
 1.174-4(c) provides taxpayers with an example where the following expenditures are treated as Section 174: